Citin Loft Hua Hin

-The 51 rooms of Hua Hin Loft hotel are spacious, each using its own private balcony looking over the lush, inexperienced hillsides of Khao Hin Lek Fai.
+The 51 rooms of Hua Hin Loft hotel are spacious, each using its own private balcony looking over the lush, renewable hillsides of Khao Hin Lek Fai.
 Each room has a range of modern amenities like a flat screen Tv set, ensuite bathroom, and personal safe.

 More offers and promo codes in Thailand:

 Compass Hospitality has hotels located in: